frankyeh/DSI-Studio-Website/doc/gui_t3_visualization.md

 ---

 DSI Studio is able to render cortical surface and assist localization of the fiber tracts, and the cortical surface can be added by [Slices][Add Isosurface][Full].
 You may try different thresholds to the best surface rendering.
-A higher threshold often results in the smaller surface object, while the lower threshold may lose structural detail.
+A higher threshold often results in a smaller surface object, while the lower threshold may lose structural detail.
 You may need to repeat this step several times until you get a satisfactory result.

 To use T1W as the surface, insert the T1W NIFTI file using [Slices][Insert Other images].
 DSI Studio will register the image with MNI-space T1W and ask users for confirmation.
 If the registration is not perfect, you may adjust it using [Slice][Adjust Registration].
 After registration, add the surface using [Slices][Add Isosurface][Full].
 DSI Studio will ask for the confirmation of a registration result to remove the skull.
-After then, it will ask for the threshold for creating an isosurface.
-A higher threshold often results in the smaller surface object, while the lower threshold may lose structural detail.
+After that, it will ask for the threshold for creating an isosurface.
+A higher threshold often results in a smaller surface object, while the lower threshold may lose structural detail.
 You may need to repeat this step several times until you get a satisfactory result.

 *The opacity of the isosurface can be adjusted in the [Surface Rendering] option in the right-upper window.*